jchultarsky101/pcli/README.md

 first and once.
 You can then iterate over a batch of command executions without concern that your session may expire in the middle of your work.
 This is handy especially when you have unattended executions (e.g. triggered by a cron job, etc.).

-Also in the case of unattended executions, you could enter your Client Secret in your configuration file.
+Also in the case of unattended executions, you could provide a value for your **client_secret** in your configuration file.
 This is a less secure option, because it will not prompt you to enter it in your terminal every time you authenticate, but if there is no human to enter it, it is difficult to automate.
-If you choose this path, make sure that your configuration file has the proper file permission to secure it against other people that may share your computer.
+If you choose this path, make sure that your configuration file has the proper file permission to secure it against others that may share your computer.

-## Listing Available Folders
+## Listing folders

-The command "folders" will print the full list of folders currently available for your tenant.
+The command **folders** will print the full list of folders currently available for your tenant.
 Physna organizes data into logical storage units named folders.
 This is not unlike many other systems you are familiar with.
-Each folder has a name, but most importantly, it has a numeric identifier.
+Each folder has a name.
+It also has a numeric identifier.
-The folder ID is optional in some of the sub-commands you may want to use, but it is always a good idea to provide it.
+The folder ID is may be returned as part of the data Physna provides.
+For example, for 3D models, it indicates which folder they belong to.
+The folder name is useful as a fiter for some operations (read further).

 ```bash
 pcli --tenant="mytenant" folders